2nd Kings 2:23 - A Story of God's Love

-Since when is calling someone a bald head worthy of death? it goes on and on.
+Since when is calling someone bald worthy of death?

 As mentioned in the Steve Well's interview, Bears are usually solitary animals and they don't attack large crowds.
-I suppose they would if they are mentally ill, or under the influence of something.
-Heh, I guess they were... under the influence of God.
-Yahweh, had to completely change these bears normal and natural way of living to get them to kill these children.
+I suppose they would if they are mentally ill or under the influence of something.
+Heh, I guess they were though, under the influence of God.
+Yahweh had to completely change these bears' normal and natural way of living to get them to kill these children.
 These were essentially, innocent bears.

 One apologetic reply is that these children were really adolescents.
 A gang of vicious teens.
 This excuse would almost work if it weren't for the plain reading of the text itself.
 Elisha, ".. turned back.." or he "turned around.."
-He was out of harms way.
-He decided to stop walking away, and turned around to face these evil teens.
-He got 'sinfully' angry, "the nerve of those kids insulting a Prophet" (sound familiar?) and cursed them in the name of the Lord.
+He was out of harm's way.
+He decided to stop walking away and turned around to face these evil teens.
+He got 'sinfully' angry, "the nerve of those kids insulting a Prophet" (sound familiar?).
+So he cursed them in the name of the Lord.

 Some have tried to argue that Elisha did this and not God.
 Oh really?
-Now remember, no man has any such supernatural power besides God.
+Now, remember, no man has any such supernatural power besides God, correct.
 Remember Moses?
 Didn't he turn a snake into a staff and vice versa?
 Did Moses have this power?
 Or was it God?
 Exactly!
 Most say it was power bestowed by God.
 Therefore, God's power was responsible.
 God is the true source of the curses and miracles in the Bible.
 Sadly, the Bible never condemns Elisha for this act.
 And why not?
 Because God did it.
-Can't chastise God now can we?
+Can't chastise himself now can he?

 My children can say some crazy stuff now and again such as "pooty head" and "biscuit face" but I would never sic some wild animals on them for being kids.
 A good scolding should be sufficient.